vincephung/photo-tag/README.md

 --More practice with react specifically react hooks

+--Used react routers to create multiple pages and links

 --Interact with a NoSQL flexible database.

 -- Using Firestore to save and get user data for displaying leaderboard.